Manas Guide

 Write to me after day 42, after six months, whenever.
 I'll respond.

-Yes, there's income from this.
-I won't pretend otherwise.
-But if income were the only point, I could have made this bigger and more commercial a long time ago.
+if income were the only point, I could have made this bigger and more commercial a long time ago.

 Whatever's on your mind — big question, small question, something you're not sure is worth asking.
 Write to me directly.
 I read everything.